 The sisters of the Chi Delta Theta sorority are striving to promote academics, sisterhood, cultural awareness, social activity, and community service in the lives of its sister members.
 Our goals are to educate and enhance the learning of Asian culture, to unite Asian clubs and organizations, to provide support networks for our sister members by developing a specific bond of sisterhood, commitment, and loyalty, and to encourage interaction between sororities and cultural fraternities.

 Several sisters achieved academic excellence after they took online instruction to earn their GED high school equivalency diploma when they arrived in the U.S. The fact that we are separated by sometimes long distances does stop us from continuing and strengthening our close sisterhood.
 Through Chi Delta Theta (ΧΔΘ), we find strength in sisterhood and love and friends for life.

 Each year we choose a different charity organization, usually local, to donate our ImaginAsian proceeds to.
 In earlier years, we donated our proceeds to W.E.A.V.E.
 (Women Escaping A Violent Environment), which is providing services to survivors of sexual assault and domestic violence in the Sacramento area, and to the Sacramento Emergency Housing Center.
-This year we will also cooperate with an online platform to promote online preparation for students who don’t have high school diploma but want to get their GED fast.
-Free online classes and GED practice tests are provided by BestGedClasses.
+This year we will also cooperate with an online platform to promote online preparation for students who don’t have a high school diploma but want to get their GED fast.
+Free online classes and GED practice tests from BestGedClasses.

 The 6 ΧΔΘ Chapters